Les vêpres siciliennes: Act 4

 Henri arrives at the prison gate and, on Montfort's orders, waits to be admitted.
 He contemplates the situation that his friends are in (O jour de peine – Day of weeping, of fierce sorrow!").
 Hélène is brought out and confronts him.
-Finally, he admits that Montfort is his father and she begins to be willing to sympathise (Ami! le cœur d'Hélène… – "Henri!
+Finally, he admits that Montfort is his father and she begins to be willing to sympathise (Ami! le cœur d'Hélène... – "Henri!
 Ah, you speak to a heart already prepared to forgive") Not seeing Henri, Procida approaches Hélène and reveals a letter telling him of awaiting freedom.
 But Montfort arrives and orders a priest and the execution of the prisoners while Procida is amazed to discover the truth of Henri's situation.
-Henri begs for mercy for his friends and Montfort confronts him with one thing: Dis: mon père! dis” – "Say to me only, say “My father” ...".
-Henri says nothing as the executioner appears and the couple are led away, followed by Henri.
+Henri begs for mercy for his friends and Montfort confronts him with one thing: Dis: mon père! dis – "Say to me only, say "My father ...".
+Henri says nothing as the executioner appears and the pair are led away, followed by Henri.
 Montfort steps in to prevent him from joining them.
 As Hélène is led towards the executioner, Montfort steps in and announces a pardon for the Sicilians.
-Furthermore, he agrees to the marriage of Hélène and Henri and announces to the crowd: "I find a son again!".
+Furthermore, he agrees to the marriage of Hélène and Henri and announces to the crowd: "I find a son again!"
 There is general rejoicing.